GiorgioMorales/giorgiomorales.github.io/content/event/UPV-class/index.md

 ---

-🌱 I've been invited by the School of Agricultural Engineering and Environment (ETSEAMN) at Universitat Politècnica de València (UPV) to deliver a seminar as part of the "Artificial Intelligence and Emerging Technologies" seminars.
+🌱 I've been invited by the School of Agricultural Engineering and Environment (ETSEAMN) at Universitat Politècnica de València (UPV) to deliver a seminar as part of their "Artificial Intelligence and Emerging Technologies" seminars.

+The class will discuss

 [![SINDy Examples](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hA10q1uH6IQTrP9Fl4rM1oPMW6YX1j6o)